Emergent Turbulence in Nonlinear Gravity: Results

-Figure~\ref{fig:detailedinteractions} provides a more detailed view of the observed behaviors for injections with $\ell=2$ (\textbf{a}) and $\ell=6$ (\textbf{b}), shown at different driving strengths $A_i$.
-In Fig.~\ref{fig:injecting_l2_various_amps}, laminar modes are excited at early times, including the fourth-order mode $2\omega(=\omega+\omega+\omega-\omega)$ in $\ell=6$ (top panel), as well as the third-order mode $\omega(=\omega+\omega-\omega)$ in $\ell=6,4$ (middle and bottom panels).
-These modes reach their peak amplitudes just as the injected gravitational-wave driver stabilizes, shown as the gray regions.
+Figure~\ref{fig:injecting_l2_various_amps} provides a closer look at the $\ell=2$ injections, comparing across different driving strengths $A_i$.
+Laminar modes are excited at early times, including the fourth-order mode $2\omega(=\omega+\omega+\omega-\omega)$ in $\ell=6$ (top panel), as well as the third-order mode $\omega(=\omega+\omega-\omega)$ in $\ell=6,4$ (middle and bottom panels).
+These modes reach peak amplitudes just as the driver stabilizes (gray regions).
 The peak amplitudes are confirmed to scale as $A_i^4$ and $A_i^3$, respectively.
-For small driving strengths $(A_i \lesssim 2 \times 10^{-4})$, this early structure persists and extends to later times, suggesting a ``laminar'' regime in which laminar modes are present but do not interact.
-As the driver strength increases, a clear transition is observed: energy begins to cascade across modes, in terms of secondary emergent excitations.
-When the strength is within an intermediate regime, the modes grow \emph{exponentially} (gray dashed lines) until saturation (open circles) and then decay.
+For weak driving $(A_i \lesssim 2 \times 10^{-4})$, this early structure persists into later times, suggesting a ``laminar'' regime where modes are present but do not interact.
+As $A_i$ increases, a clear transition occurs: energy begins to cascade across modes, through secondary emergent excitations.
+For intermediate strength, the modes grow \emph{exponentially} (gray dashed lines) until saturation (open circles) and then decay.
 The growth becomes even faster for stronger amplitudes.
-Across various responses in $\ell=6$ at $2\omega$, we find that the saturation amplitude scales as $A_i^4$, while the exponential growth rate scales as $A_i^2$, implying that the nonlinear emergence involves interactions at multiple orders.
+Across various responses in $\ell=6$ at $2\omega$, the saturation amplitude scales as $A_i^4$, while the exponential growth rate scales as $A_i^2$, implying that multiple-order interactions are involved.

-Figure~\ref{fig:injecting_l6_various_amps} shows how energy inversely cascades into lower $\ell$ modes while injecting $\ell=6$ gravitational waves, as discussed in Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l6}.
-We observe that the $\omega$ component in $\ell=2$ and 4 increases \emph{linearly} over time, with the dashed line shown for reference.
+Figure~\ref{fig:injecting_l6_various_amps} shows how energy inversely cascades into lower $\ell$ modes while injecting $\ell=6$ GWs (Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l6}).
+The $\omega$ component in $\ell=2$ and 4 increases \emph{linearly} over time, with the dashed line shown for reference.
 The inset plot further illustrates this linear growth.
-A systematic study shows that the linear growth rate scales as $A_i^3$, implying that the emergence is driven by third-order couplings.
+A systematic study finds the growth rate scales as $A_i^3$, implying third-order couplings.